ConnectNowUK/docs/docs/queue-system/developer-guide/api/README.md

 description: Developer Guide for people using ConnectNow Queue System
 ---
 # ConnectNow Queue Concept Overview
-Welcome to the Queue company manager guide docs!
+Welcome to the Queue System developer-guide API docs!

 ::: warning
 This documentation is a work in progress.